 Rebecca Swartz: Thanks, for joining me.

-The Illinois Early Learning Project website at www.illinoisearlylearning.org is a source of evidence-based reliable information on early care education for parents, caregivers, and teachers of young children.
+The Illinois Early Learning Project website at www.illinoisearlylearning.org is a source of evidence-based reliable information on early care and education for parents, caregivers, and teachers of young children.
 Thanks for listening and for helping the children in your home, classroom, and community have a strong start in their early learning.